michaelborck-books/ai-as-a-teaching-partner/booklet/appendix-b-workshop-guide.md

 - What would you refine?
 - How could you use this in your next class?

----
+,

 ### Segment 4: Addressing Concerns and Next Steps (10 minutes)

-**Anticipated Questions/Concerns—Address Proactively:**
+**Anticipated Questions/Concerns,Address Proactively:**

 **Q: "What about academic integrity?
 Won't students just cheat?"**

 **A:**
 > "Great question.
 This booklet includes a whole chapter on this (Chapter 9).
 Short answer: We make AI use transparent and expected, then we grade students on their critical use of AI, not their avoidance of it.
 We teach them to *critique* AI outputs and improve on them.
-That's harder than avoiding AI—and it's a professional skill they'll need."
+That's harder than avoiding AI,and it's a professional skill they'll need."

 **Q: "I'm not technical.
 Is this too complex for me?"**

 **A:**
 > "If you can use Google, you can use AI.
 The technical part is handled by the AI companies.
-Your job is the same as always—design good learning experiences, set clear objectives, assess student work.
+Your job is the same as always,design good learning experiences, set clear objectives, assess student work.
 AI is just a tool, like a textbook or a case study database."

 **Q: "What if AI gives incorrect information?"**

 **A:**
-> "It absolutely can—and that's a teaching opportunity.
+> "It absolutely can,and that's a teaching opportunity.
 When we teach students to critically evaluate AI outputs and catch errors, we're building exactly the kind of critical thinking we want.
 AI isn't an oracle.
 It's a tool that requires human oversight."

 **Q: "How much time does this take?"**

 **A:**
-> "Initial setup takes longer—maybe 1-2 hours to write and test a good prompt.
+> "Initial setup takes longer,maybe 1-2 hours to write and test a good prompt.
 But once it's created, you can reuse it every semester.
 And it can save time on grading by providing initial formative feedback that improves the quality of work you receive."

----
+,

 **Next Steps (5 minutes)**